optimex-xyz/evm-smartcontract/docs/AssetChain-Payment.md

      - Caller can be any address.
      - For native coin payments, `msg.value` must equal the `amount`.
      - The `toUser` address must not be a zero address.
-     - The `totalFee` must match the value specified by the PetaFi Protocol for the trade.
+     - The `totalFee` must match the value specified by the Optimex Protocol for the trade.
 The `MPC` will verify the payment transaction before providing a payment confirmation on L2, which triggers the release of funds on the destination chain. **Dishonest behavior by the PMM will result in the loss of payment**.
    - Events: Emits `PaymentTransferred` event.

 3. `function protocol()`